Peach Twig Borer

 Hosts: apricot, nectarine, peach

-Biology: In spring, the brown larvae emerge from overwintering cells on the limbs of trees, and tunnel into succulent shoot tips where they soon pupate to adults.
+Biology: In spring, the brown larvae emerge from protected cells on the limbs of trees, and tunnel into succulent shoot tips where they soon pupate to adults.
 Later in the season (after shoot growth hardens off), larvae enter soft fruit.

 - Non-mating disruption: Hang pheromone trap with peach twig borer lure at 300 degree days after March 1 to record date of first moth flight (called biofix, when 2+ moths have been caught).
 Leave trap in orchard and check moth numbers weekly to monitor population throughout the season.